 We don’t have a failing school problem, we have a failing leadership problem!

+It’s true, schools aren’t failing, it’s the leadership of the school.
 This speaks to how empowering teachers—through effective leadership—can improve student achievement and change outcomes for turnaround schools.
-Dr. Dickey is doing just that for our teachers.
-His leadership elevates academic knowledge, best practices and team building techniques not just in our academic teams but even in how we continue these lessons for families and students at home.
+School leaders must elevate academic knowledge, best practices that engage students and families and team building techniques not just in our academic teams but even in how these practices are made into lessons for families and students at home.

-His leadership style reaffirms, re-positions and re-energizes our district’s academic teams in ways that we haven’t seen in a good while.
+Strong leadership reaffirms, re-positions and re-energizes school district’s academic teams in ways that we haven’t seen in a good while.
 From my experience, this is what helps drive successful school turnaround strategies that create true change for academic achievement.
 It’s the intentional building and fostering of relationships with faculty, staff, students, families and stakeholders.
 It’s empowering teachers.

 School resources, professional development, data of families and communities, support for classroom management and strong discipline plans all help the work of teachers.

-As a former classroom teacher, I attribute the success that I witnessed in my students because of these things.
-It was the leadership of my then principal, Aaron Fernander, whose leadership provoked innovation throughout our school and helped us prepare and build successful scholars.
-Teachers and students perform better when they are able to “teach the children” as Mr. Fernander would say.
+As a returning classroom teacher, I attribute the success that I witnessed in my students because of strong school leaders.
+It was the leadership of my former APS principal, Aaron Fernander, whose leadership provoked innovation throughout our school and helped us prepare and build successful scholars.
+Teachers perform better when they are able to “teach the children” as Mr. Fernander would say.
 That’s the job!

 Leadership is there to fill in the gap so that teachers can focus on student needs and improving performance, practice and application.